darrenks/nibbles/docs/why.md

 That's outside the scope of this page, but my quick answer is that can be fun to produce surprisingly short and incomprehensible code.
 It's also good practice to push yourself to seek simpler solutions than your first instinct.

 ### Why code golf languages?
 This too is outside the scope of this page, but my quick answer is that it is fun to produce even shorter and more incomprehensible code!
-It also can make golfing more about seeking the true simplest solution to a problem rather than fighting your mainstream language to avoid long function names and abuse obscure features.
+It also can make golfing more about seeking the true simplest solution to a problem rather than fighting your mainstream language to avoid long function names and abuse obscure but short features.

 ## Why Nibbles?
 -	To have a language that I would actually want to golf in.